UOA-SE325-SOLUTIONS/se325-examples/example-13-chat-async/README.md

 ## The client
-Within `ClientMain`, you can see how on line 37, we make an asynchronous web request to the service.
+Within `ClientMain`, you can see how on line 38, we make an asynchronous web request to the service.
 We supply an instance of `InvocationCallback`, whose `completed()` method will be called by JAX-RS when the service responds - or whose `failed()` method will be called if there is a failure of some kind.

-We want to keep receiving chat messages after the server responds the first time.
-Therefore, on line 44, as soon as we receive a response from the server, we re-subscribe.
+That callback can be seen on line 46.
+Whenever a message is received (in the `completed()` method on line 56), we display that message.
+In addition, we want to keep receiving chat messages after the server responds the first time.
+Therefore, on line 59, as soon as we receive a response from the server, we re-subscribe.

 ## The service